Regions L2 Landing Page Tabs

 See Current Water Conditions for Mississippi using our new interactive map.
 Here you can find information on Groundwater, Surface Water and Water Quality.

-See Current Water Conditions for Arkansas using our new interactive map.
+See Current Water Conditions for Alabama using our new interactive map.
 Here you can find information on Groundwater, Surface Water and Water Quality.

 Implementation of the first adaptive management plan for a European migratory waterbird population: The case of the Svalbard pink-footed goose Anser brachyrhynchus

 An International Species Management Plan for the Svalbard population of the pink-footed goose was adopted under the Agreement on the Conservation of African-Eurasian Migratory Waterbirds in 2012, the first case of adaptive management of a migratory waterbird population in Europe.
 An international working group (including statutory agencies, NGO...Madsen, Jesper; Williams, James Henty; Johnson, Fred A.; Tombre, Ingunn M.; Dereliev, Sergey; Kuijken, Eckhart

 Conservation genetics of American crocodile, Crocodylus acutus, populations in Pacific Costa Rica

 Maintaining genetic diversity is crucial for the survival and management of threatened and endangered species.
 In this study, we analyzed genetic diversity and population genetic structure at neutral loci in American crocodiles, Crocodylus acutus, from several areas (Parque Nacional Marino Las Baulas, Parque Nacional Santa Rosa, Parque Nacional...Mauger, Laurie A.; Velez, Elizabeth; Cherkiss, Michael S.; Brien, Matthew L.; Mazzotti, Frank J.; Spotila, James R.

 Manatee grazing impacts on a mixed species seagrass bed